30 Must-Know Philodendron Dark Lord Care Tips

 Unlike the Philodendron Dark Lord, the Philodendron Pink Dark Lord gets its pinkish hues chemically induced with a compound called Ethylene.
 This pink color only lasts about six months without additional treatments.
 In other words, no, the Pink Dark Lord is not a plant you’ll find in nature.
 It’s just a regular Dark Lord that’s been made fabulous.

 But if we’re being extra picky, I should point out that the Dark Lord is a hybrid plant from a Philodendron erubescens imperial red.
 So is it real?
 Am I real?
 Eh, just grow the plants you like.
 We don’t have to be philosophers to enjoy them.

 Where To Buy

-Philodendron Dark Lord is a rare plant that’s in high demand, but you can find them at many nurseries and local plant stores at reasonable rates.
-Ordering online from Etsy is also a hassle-free and more cost-efficient option.
+Philodendron Dark Lord is a rare plant in high demand in the US, but you can find them at reasonable rates at many nurseries and local plant stores.
+Ordering online from Etsy is also a hassle-free and more cost-efficient option, especially for pups.

 Philodendron Dark Lord Care Needs